 The NBC sitcom has faced a number of road blocks over the past year, with COVID-19 causing major delays to production and several scripts being scrapped in the wake of George Floyd’s murder and the Black Lives Matter protests last year.

 Speaking to LADbible in February, Joe Lo Truglio, who plays Charles Boyle on the show, said that the upcoming series is well equipped to cover the topic of police brutality.
 “We’ve dipped our toe in the water with more serious issues – Terry’s racial profiling, Rosa’s bisexuality, sexism – so it made it easier for us to have that conversation about Black Lives Matter.

 “We’ve shown that we can do comedy, but we can also tackle those big social issues too.”

 Here’s everything you need to know about Brooklyn Nine-Nine season eight.

 What is Brooklyn Nine-Nine’s season 8 release date?

-And the virus isn’t the only thing with the potential to cause delays; the effect of global protests against police brutality has reportedly caused the writing team to reconsider their approach, with Terry Crews telling Access in June the first four episodes of the new series had already been scrapped and there were plans to start over.
+Terry Crews told Access in June last year that the first four episodes of the new series had already been scrapped and there were plans to start over.